 Using the Checkmaker™ PB “Plain Base” Dies

-The Checkmaker™ “PB” (plain base) version dies are made to use with thin inexpensive metals to form your own gas checks for plain base bullets.
-This allows you to use one plain base mold and have the best of both worlds with a plain base cast bullet, and a gas checked bullet all in one.
+The Checkmaker™ “PB” (plain base) version dies are made to use with thin free beverage can metals to form your own gas checks for plain base bullets.
+This allows you to use one plain base mold and have the best of both worlds with a plain base cast bullet, and a PB gas checked bullet all in one, plus make extremely accurate gas checks with free metals.

 I’m going to some extremes here show what can be done, but everyone has to work within the limits of their alloy hardness, metal thickness, sizing die process, and how far you are sizing down in diameter, etc. Just takes some experimentation to find out what works best for your bullet and setup.